shahariar-shibli/shahariar-shibli.github.io/_pages/about.md

 <span style="color:black">Greetings! 👽</span>

-<p style="text-align:justify; color:black; font-family:Courier New">I am currently employed as a senior lecturer at the Department of CSE,
+<p style="text-align:justify; color:black; font-family:Monaco">I am currently employed as a senior lecturer at the Department of CSE,
 <a href="https://aust.edu/">Ahsanullah University of Science and Technology</a>.
 I obtained my Bachelor's degree in Computer Science and
 Engineering from the same university.
 My career aspiration is to become a scientist and work in leading AI research laboratories.
 I am particularly interested in developing NLP solutions for processing human languages, with a focus on languages that have limited